 In June 2016, the FASB issued revised guidance on the measurement of credit losses on financial instruments.
-Credit losses on loans, trade and other receivables, held-to-maturity debt securities, and other instruments will reflect the current estimate of the expected credit losses.
+Credit losses on loans, trade and other receivables, heldto-maturity debt securities, and other instruments will reflect the current estimate of the expected credit losses.
 This guidance is effective for interim and annual periods beginning after December 15, 2019, with early adoption permitted.
 We do not anticipate that the adoption of this guidance will have a significant impact on our financial position, results of operations, cash flows, and disclosures.

 In March 2016, and in subsequent updates, the FASB issued guidance on accounting for leases that requires lessees to recognize the rights and obligations created by leases on their balance sheets.
 This guidance also requires enhanced disclosures regarding the amount, timing, and uncertainty of cash flows arising from leases and is effective for interim and annual periods beginning after December 15, 2018.
-As allowed under this guidance, we have elected to apply the guidance under a modified retrospective approach, under which this guidance applies to all leases that exist at or commence after the date of initial application, with the option to use certain practical expedients.
+As allowed under this guidance, we have elected to apply the guidance under a modified expedients.
 We plan to elect the transition practical expedients allowed under this guidance.
 As discussed in Note 7.
 "Commitments," we have operating leases with remaining minimum lease payments totaling approximately \$185 million, and, upon transition, we will record right of use assets and lease liabilities related to these leases.
 We established a cross-functional team to manage the assessment, design, and implementation of this new guidance.
-We are continuing to implement processes and information technology tools and to evaluate our accounting policies and controls to address this guidance and are in the process of assessing its impact on our results of operations and cash flows.
+We are continuing to implement processes and information technology tools and to evaluate our accounting policies and controls to address this guidance and are in the process of coordinating our transition to the revised guidance.
+We anticipate the adoption of this guidance will have a significant impact on our financial position and disclosures and are in the process of assessing its impact on our results of operations and cash flows.